redhat-cop/helm-charts/charts/tekton-demo/README.md

 ![The peaceful cat](assets/logo.png)

 There are several task templates available online.
-However, one of the biggest benefits of this repository is being able to take advantage of a model that holds all tasks in a solid and coherent way and with good parameters to be reused.
+However, one of the biggest benefits of this chart is being able to take advantage of a model that holds all tasks in a solid and coherent way and with good parameters to be reused.

 ![Tekton Pipeline Demo](assets/pipeline.png)